mindsung/json-fx/json-fx/README.md

 `$a:add($b):toString`

-A comprehensive set of [built-in JSON-fx functions](https://github.com/mindsung/json-fx/tree/develop/json-fx/src/fx/functions) provides the core functionality, exposing and extending the many of the useful JavaScript methods.
-Additionally, extension functions and operators can be injected to extend the language by passing any array of definitions to the `JsonFx` class constructor.
+A comprehensive set of [built-in JSON-fx functions](https://github.com/mindsung/json-fx/tree/develop/json-fx/src/fx/functions) provides the core functionality, exposing and extending many of the useful JavaScript methods.
+Additionally, extension functions and operators can be injected to extend the language by passing an array of definitions to the `JsonFx` class constructor.

 #### Extension functions